-It took a few days for Baños to grow on me but eventually, I learned to love this touristic hub of adventure.
+Baños is an essential stop on any backpacking trip through Ecuador.
+I’ll admit, it took a few days for Baños to grow on me.
+It felt very touristy at first, but eventually, I learned to love this bustling hub of adventure.
 This lush, green city in central Ecuador is tucked away in a valley amidst endless cliffs and mountains.
-Over a hundred waterfalls call this city home, pouring into the powerful Rio Pastaza where rafters go on adrenaline-inducing adventures.
+Over a hundred waterfalls call this city home, pouring into the powerful Rio Pastaza where rafters go on adrenaline-inducing escapades.

 How To Get To Baños

 Baños is in a very central part of Ecuador and very easy to get to by bus from anywhere you go.
 One of the most convenient ways for travelers to get around Ecuador without worrying about safety or getting your stuff stolen is EcuadorHop.
 If you’re starting in Quito, the journey to Baños will also detour through Cotopaxi and Quilotoa, allowing you to knock off two of Ecuador’s most iconic spots along the way.

 Local buses are the cheapest way to get around Ecuador but also run the risk of potentially getting your stuff stolen.
 Taking a bus during the day lessens the risk of you falling asleep and getting your valuables snatched.

 There are over 200 hostels in Baños which gives you a lot of options.
 Just walking around the town, you inevitably stumble into dozens and dozens of these hostels.
 However, the best ones in town based on my personal experiences and word of mouth are the ones below.